Business intelligence (BI): Empowering data-driven decision making

 Selecting the right business intelligence tools and platforms

-Use criteria for choosing the best BI software for your organization
+Use criteria for choosing the best BI software for your organisation

 The best BI software should: